What Will Shape the Future of SEO? 5 Trends to Watch in 2018

 What used to be reserved for landing page junkies and inbound evangelists is now a necessity for those looking to compete in the 2018 SEO landscape.
 In the same way content must be relevant and engaging for the user, your website's design should draw the user in and and move them throughout the site.

 How do you design for UX and SEO?

-Google wants to provide the best experience for users, and you must do the same.
-A great website design, focused around the user, can make all the difference.
+Google wants to provide the best experience for users, and you must do the same by following best practices and conducting UX research.
+A great website design focused around the user can make all the difference.
 Just try out a few of these user experience best practices and concepts for your website design to improve the user experience.

 The psychological concept of cognitive fluency refers to the ease or difficulty of completing a mental task.
 It’s human nature to choose the course of action that will use the least amount of energy and brainpower.
 Users will immediately move on to a competitor’s site if they can’t easily find what they’re looking for on your website.